Caroline Burnley (Lab Director)

 Brianne Knowles (Lab Manager)

-Brianne is pursuing a Bachelor of Arts degree with a major in Psychology and a minor in Sociology.
+Brianne is pursuing a Bachelor of Arts degree with a major in psychology and a minor in sociology.
 She is particularly interested in how resilience plays a crucial role in child development.
-Brianne aims to explore this topic further by completing an honors thesis during her undergraduate studies.
-After graduation, she plans to pursue graduate school in Child Psychology, with the goal of contributing to the well-being and development of children through clinical practice and research.
+Brianne aims to explore this topic further by completing an honours thesis during her undergraduate studies.
+After graduation, she plans to pursue graduate studies in Child Psychology, with the goal of contributing to the well-being and development of children through clinical practice and research.